Professional edition active

 History should, when possible, be taken from the patient and family members separately.
 Cognitively impaired patients may not be able to provide a detailed, accurate history, and family members may not feel free to give a candid history with the patient listening.

-History of present illness should include a description of the specific types of memory loss (eg, forgetting words or names, getting lost) and their onset, severity, and progression.
+History of present illness should include a description of the specific types of memory loss (eg, forgetting words or names, getting lost, short- or long-term memory difficulties) and their onset, severity, and rapidity of progression.
 Clinicians should determine how much symptoms affect day-to-day function at work and at home.
 Important associated findings involve changes in language use, eating, sleeping, and mood.
-Clinicians should also evaluate the patient's capabilities for operating a motor vehicle because some jurisdictions require clinicians to report patients with impaired driving capabilities to local licensing authorities.
+Clinicians should also evaluate whether the patient has the mental capabilities for operating a motor vehicle, because some jurisdictions require clinicians to report patients with impaired driving capabilities to local licensing authorities.

 Review of systems should identify neurologic symptoms and other factors that may suggest a specific type of dementia, such as the following:

-Past medical history should include known disorders and complete prescription, over-the-counter, and illicit drug use history.
+Past medical history should include known disorders and a complete history of all prescription (especially immune-compromising therapies), over-the-counter, and illicit drugs used.

 Family and social histories should include the patient's baseline levels of intelligence, education, employment, and social functioning.
 Previous and current substance abuse is noted.
 Family history of dementia or early mild cognitive impairment is queried.
 Social history should also include unusual dietary habits.